MASCOT Icon

 Performance Results

-MASCOT consistently outperforms strong baselines across multiple datasets and evaluation metrics, demonstrating significant improvements in both persona fidelity and interaction synergy.
+MASCOT consistently outperforms strong baselines across datasets and evaluation metrics, demonstrating significant improvements in both persona fidelity and interaction synergy.

 +14.1 Persona Consistency Improvement